mcloughlan/algo-notes/docs/algorithms.md

 ## Communication of design

-How do we effectively communicate the design of our Algorithms to others for solving a “real world” problem?
+How do we effectively communicate the design of our Algorithms to others for solving a "real world" problem?

 With: